SiChiTong/JECCbotECU/README.md

 ### Raspberry Pi

-The main sotware used in the demonstration for Istrobot 2020 ( https://www.youtube.com/watch?v=Fceis1Gl848 ) is also included.
+The main sotware used in the demonstration for Istrobot 2020 ( https://www.youtube.com/watch?v=Fceis1Gl848 ) is also included as a Codeblocks project.
 In the html folder You can find the frontend design with commands to the robot via HTML POST.